 When you think of acne, you will probably think of spots and pustules on your face.
-However, this is not the only place where acne can appear, and it can actually affect any area of the body that has hair follicles or oil secreting glands.
+However, this is not the only place where acne can appear; it can actually affect any area of the body that has hair follicles or oil-secreting glands.
 These areas include the chest, shoulders, and back.

-'Bacne', as back acne is colloquially known, affects as many as 60% of people, but it is not something that is talked about.
-Whereas facial acne (which affects up to 95% of people aged between 11 and 30) is obvious and cannot be hidden, back acne is easy to hide away and therefore can be forgotten about for the most part, or at least not dealt with.
-However, this ‘out of sigh, out of mind’ mindset regarding back acne is not helpful; there are ways that back acne can be treated, and the sooner you start using them the better.
+'Bacne', as back acne is colloquially known, affects as many as 60% of people, but it is not often discussed.
+Whereas facial acne (which affects up to 95% of people aged between 11 and 30) is obvious and cannot be hidden, back acne is easy to hide away and, therefore, can be forgotten about for the most part, or at least not dealt with.
+However, this ‘out of sight, out of mind’ mindset regarding back acne is not helpful; there are ways that back acne can be treated, and the sooner you start using them, the better.

 What Causes back acne?

-However, when sebum rises to the surface of the skin, it mixes with lipids, sweat, and all kinds of debris from the surrounding environment.
+However, when sebum rises to the surface of the skin, it mixes with lipids, sweat, and various debris from the surrounding environment.
 When this happens, the oil starts to block the pores of the skin and the hair follicles on your body.
-When the hair follicles become too clogged up, it becomes an acne lesion.
+When the hair follicles become too clogged, they form an acne lesion.

 Different Types of Back Acne